okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 First, we use `cfn-init` to launch the config.

 Then we use `cfn-signal` to tell when the config is complete, which will let CF know that the resource creation has been successful.

+This has to be used in conjuction with a `CreationPolicy`.